2019 Alley Plowing Study

 Is it required to have address numbers on the alley side of my property?
 If so, why?

-Yes, property owners are required to display their address numbers on the alley side of their property as an aid to emergency vehicles.
+Yes.
+Property owners are required to clearly display their address numbers on the alley side of their property to assist emergency vehicles, as well as garbage and recycling vehicles using the alleys.

 I'm interested in having my alley improved.
 Where do I start?

-Alley improvements are 100% assessed against the parcels that abut the alley.
+Alley improvements are 100% assessed to the property owners.
 An improvement requires submission of a petition to the City Council requesting a public hearing to consider approval of the work and assessments.

-Interested property owners can begin the process by requesting a petition form from Scott Brimer with the Public Works' Street Design and Construction Division at 651-266-6225.
+Interested property owners can begin the process by requesting a petition form from the Public Works Street Design and Construction Division at 651-266-6080.